blazair/spacerobotics/assignments/assignment_1/lawny_ws/README.md

 3. The turning speed
 4. The consistent performace of the above points for a set value of parameters

-The final value for <ins>K<sub>p,linear</sub> = 9.4</ins> was selected despite having slightly worse cross track error for producing a more consistent pattern with effectively no failures in 10 runs.\
+The final value for <K<sub>p, linear</sub> = <ins>9.4</ins> was selected despite having slightly worse cross track error for producing a more consis tent pattern with effectively no failures in 10 runs.\
+This is the reason why higher <K<sub>p, angular</sub> despite having cross track errors of **<0.1** was not chosen becasue of the ridiculously high turning speeds and the jankier patterns.
+They were disregarded.

-This is the reason why higher angular proportial gains
+This is a [run](https://github.com/user-attachments/assets/bffd77a7-c9b9-4a71-a372-27d7d9933e91) with angular values of 10.